-Enzymatic dephosphorylation of CDP-Star by alkaline phosphatase leads to the formation of the meta-stable dioxetane phenolate anion which decomposes and emits light at 466 nm, in a buffer solution.
-On nylon membranes, the maximum light emission from CDP-Star is reached within a few minutes.
+Enzymatic dephosphorylation of dioxetane by alkaline phosphatase leads to the formation of the meta-stable dioxetane phenolate anion which decomposes and emits light at 466 nm.
+On nylon membranes, the maximum light emission from CDP-Star, ready-to-use, is reached within a few minutes.